 The following use cases have driven the development of the mzIdentML data model and XML schema, and are used to define the scope of the format in the current version.

 It should be possible to create a tool that loads an mzIdentML document and enables users to examine results from an MS or MSn analysis.
-However, there is no support for aggregating evidence from multiple MS levels.
+As of mzIdentML version 1.3.0, there is support for aggregating evidence from multiple MS levels by using the encoding for identifications based on multiple spectra given in Section 7.11.
 There should be sufficient information for the tool to generate output reports that conform to the requirements made by journals for publication and that conform to the relevant MIAPE guidelines.
 For example: · For a Peptide Mass Fingerprint (PMF) search, it should be possible to display the spectrum and show the matches of the peaks to the relevant peptides. · For an MS/MS search, it should be possible to locate which spectrum matched to which peptide in the original file.

 There should be sufficient information stored in the instance document to enable a user to run the same or a similar search on the same or another search engine.
 This means that all search parameters should be described in sufficient detail and that sufficient information is available to determine which database (if any) the data were searched against.
 The peak lists data do not need to be included in the instance document, but do need to be suitably referenced.